jcmoraisjr/haproxy-ingress/README.md

 Service can use that resolvers with:
 * `ingress.kubernetes.io/use-resolver`: Name of the resolver that services use

-You can also configure:
-* `ingress.kubernetes.io/cluster-dns-domain` name of kubernetes dns cluster, defaults to `cluster.local`

 **NOTE**: It is important to use this only with **headless** services [doc](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/)

 Example: [doc](/examples/dns-service-discovery)